We Value Your Feedback

 Public Interest Disclosure Procedure (PDF, 519 KB)

-Would you like to thank one of our frontline officers or one of our other valued staff members who you believe has done an outstanding job?
+Would you like to thank one of our frontline officers or another valued staff member for their outstanding work?

-We will make sure your message is passed on and that our officers are recognised for their good work.
+We’ll ensure your message is passed on, and our officers are recognised for their excellent service.

-If you need help with sending a compliment or making a complaint or would like to check on the progress of a complaint, you can contact us:
+If you need assistance with sending a compliment, making a complaint, or checking the progress of a complaint, please get in touch with us:

 #143054